ISO 14064-1 fact sheet

 The steps of the ISO method are as follows:

-1. GHG inventory boundary
+1. GHG inventory scope

 2. Quantification of GHG emissions and removals